 Fixing the white screen of death issues in WordPress needs probing various aspects, such as WordPress updating routines, PHP memory limits, and default scripts.

-You can start by changing PHP memory limits – helping you quickly find if you should proceed with other measures involved.
+You can start by changing PHP memory limits, which will help you quickly determine whether to proceed with other measures.

-Hence – the root cause of the white screen issues in WordPress is undefined – you may need to change various aspects in WordPress dashboard, measures at the server level, or ask for Hosting representative support for assistance.
+Hence, the root cause of the white screen issues in WordPress is undefined.
+You may need to change various aspects of the WordPress dashboard, take measures at the server level, or ask for Hosting representative support for assistance.